-IS handles content files of different types, such as static files, ASP files, or ISAPI and how IIS groups content files into applications.
-An introduction to the server relationship is included for first time readers who are unfamiliar with Web a more detailed information about IIS architecture, see the section titled "IIS 6.0 a more detailed information about IIS architecture, see the section titled "IIS 6.0 bout how IIS stores configuration information, see IIS Configuration Storage.
-For a more about the features of IIS, see IIS Administration Technologies, IIS a more about the features of IIS, see IIS Administration Technologies, IIS a more about the features of IIS and IIS Logging.
+Use this information to understand what resources are available to your IIS application, how IIS handles content files of different types, such as static files, ASP files, or ISAPI files, and how IIS groups content files into applications.
+An introduction to the client/server relationship is included for first time readers who are unfamiliar with Web servers.

+For more detailed information about IIS architecture, see the section titled "IIS 6.0 Architecture" in the IIS User Documentation that is included with IIS.
+For information about how IIS stores configuration information, see IIS Configuration Storage.
+For information about the features of IIS, see IIS Administration Technologies, IIS Development Technologies, and IIS Logging.